Green Aracaris (Pteroglossus viridis)

 Behaviors are unique in that they scurry about with quick jumping motions, a reason for their rodent name!
 They do love live plants so a well-planted aviary is a plus for breeding though they may be destructive to some plants.
 During breeding season, which indoors can be year-round, they will nest in just about anything like a canary open wicker nest or a finch covered wicker basket.
 I have even had very determined pairs toss out all of their food and stuff bedding into their stainless steel dish to lay eggs!
 I prefer the open top finch breeding box as it provides them security, is easy to inspect, and will hold the eggs and babies if parents are startled.
 They will also use just about anything to create a comfortable interior, including coconut fibers, cotton and cotton fibers, wood shavings and finely shredding paper.
 I have also found dried leaves and twigs as well as mammal hair in their nests as well!
 Some birds have also completely built their own cup-like nests even though prefabricated nests are provided.

 The reproductive cycle is somewhat shorter than that of psittacines and even other softbills as they can go to nest and lay a clutch of three to four eggs all within two to three days.
 The babies hatch after about 14 days and the babies grow very fast.
 At day nine, they must be pulled if you are to handraise them.
-At this point, they can be handfed by using small forceps and giving them small bits of fruit and small soaked pellets.
+At this point, they can be handfed by using small forceps and giving them small bits of fruit.
 Another facet of handraising is the need to stimulate chicks to defecate which the parents do by pecking at their vent opening to allow the solid waste out and remove it from the nest.
 Chicks also are adept at tilting their vent to release their feces out of the nest.
 We aid them in this behavior by lightly rubbing their vent with a paper towel.
 This only needs to be done the first few days until they have adjusted to their new diet and feeding regimen and can do it on their own.
 The babies have a short tail at this age and sleep with their tail straight up.
 We then feed them every hour from 6am until about midnight the first week, and then every 2 hours until weaning.
 They usually wean by 5 weeks of age though their adult plumage is not complete for another few months.

 BRINGING HOME A PET MOUSEBIRD